Electoral system of New Zealand: Secret ballot

 In European seats, the secret ballot was introduced in 1870.
 However, Māori continued to use a verbal system – whereby electors had to tell the polling official which candidate they wanted to vote for.
 Māori were not allowed a secret ballot until 1938 and even voted on a different day.
 According to NZ History online: "Up until 1951 Maori [sic] voted on a different day from Europeans, often several weeks later."
 It was not until 1951 that voting in the four Māori electorates was held on the same day as voting in the general election.

 NZ History also states: "There were also no electoral rolls for the Maori [sic] seats.
 Electoral officials had always argued that it would be too difficult to register Maori [sic] voters (supposedly because of difficulties with language, literacy and proof of identity).
 Despite frequent allegations of electoral irregularities in the Maori seats, rolls were not used until the 1949 election."

 Today, voters cast their secret ballot at voting places or via postal vote.
-Special votes are cast by electors who were not enrolled or they were voting outside of their normal electorate.
+Special votes are cast by electors whose names are not on the printed electoral rolls held in that voting place (for example, if they were voting outside of their normal electorate, their enrolment had lapsed because they had moved without updating their details, or they were on the unpublished roll).